Saurabh-Singh33/MernProjects/README.md

 🚀 MERN & Next.js Practice Projects

-This repository contains multiple mini-projects and practice apps built while learning React, Next.js, Node.js, Express, TypeScript and Authentication concepts.
+This repository contains multiple mini-projects and practice apps built while learning React, Next.js, Node.js, Express, TypeScript and Authentication.

 Each folder represents an individual project focusing on a specific concept of full-stack development.

 👨‍💻 About This Repository